Welcome to the Department of Education and Training

 Parents and families can get information from the Australian Government on parent engagement in learning, Government initiatives and programmes that benefit parents, and information on schools and early childhood services.
 This page has links to useful information for parents.

-Through a range of policies and programmes, the Department of Education and Training helps to provide families with access to quality early childhood learning for children.
+Through a range of policies and programmes, the Department of Education and Training helps to provide families with access to quality and affordable early child care and childhood learning for children.

-*Information for families about Child Care Payments Compliance Programme, Child Care Information for Service Providers, Early Childhood Workforce Initiatives, MyChild, National Quality Framework for Early Childhood Education and Care will be moving to the Department of Social Services website.
+*Information for families about Child Care Payments Compliance Programme, Child Care Information for Service Providers, Early Childhood Workforce Initiatives, MyChild, National Quality Framework for Early Childhood Education and Care is currently available on the Department of Social Services website.

 The department supports researchers in Australia by improving research training, providing world-class research infrastructure and helping researchers collaborate with business and government through various funding programs and funded projects.